-Today, there are many methods of interlocking joints in woodworking today, but in general, they all require some form of additional attachment.
+Today, there are many methods of interlocking joints in woodworking, but for the most part, they all require some form of an additional attachment.
 Wood glue is traditionally used to create laminar beams and other connections, but with a perfect system of joints, nothing else is needed.
-Check out the video below to see how these Japanese craftsmen connect beams.
+That's where the scarf joint method, or kanawa tsugi (金輪継), enters.

 Joining beams like this would have been the traditional method used in all Japanese architecture at the time.
 This would have allowed them to create larger spans across roofs and create taller structures without the need for additional supports.

 Building techniques have evolved quite a bit thanks to the modern industrial revolution, but there are still groups out there, perpetuating the beautiful old methods of construction that are in sync with nature.